 1.3 Conceptual Model of the Theoretical Framework

-This conceptual model combines the Sustainable Livelihoods Framework (SLF), Resilience Theory, and the Climate-Smart Agriculture (CSA) framework to explain how CSA policy measures contribute to strengthening household resilience to climate change in Mubi North, Ganye, and Furfore, Adamawa State, Nigeria (see Figure 1).
+This conceptual model combines the Sustainable Livelihoods Framework (SLF), Resilience Theory, and the Climate-Smart Agriculture (CSA) framework to explain how CSA policy measures strengthen household resilience to climate change in Mubi North, Ganye, and Furfore, Adamawa State, Nigeria (see Figure 1).
 Within this context, climate change constitutes an external shock that weakens livelihood assets and disrupts food crop production systems.
-In response, CSA practices including improved seed varieties, agricultural extension support, access to climate information, and soil and water conservation techniques act as intermediary processes that facilitate the adoption of various adaptation measures, such as crop diversification, modification of planting schedules, improved farm management practices, and diversification of income sources.
+In response, CSA practices, including improved seed varieties, agricultural extension support, access to climate information, and soil and water conservation techniques, act as intermediary processes that facilitate the adoption of various adaptation measures, such as crop diversification, modification of planting schedules, improved farm management practices, and diversification of income sources.
 Through these adjustments, households build their adaptive capacity, which subsequently results in outcomes associated with resilience, including more stable yields, enhanced food security, and lower levels of vulnerability.
 Furthermore, the presence of contextual and institutional conditions, particularly access to credit, farmer associations, and extension services, determines the extent to which CSA practices are effectively adopted and sustained, ultimately shaping long-term resilience.